Social Sales: What a Social Media Agency Can Do for Your Marketing

 On Social Media Training and Consultancy

 You’ll always need a guiding hand to help you out with something you’re not particularly well versed in.
-And you’ll find that a lot of agencies have services where they’ll train you and your personnel in the finer arts of social media marketing, for a (kind of) nominal fee.
-If you’re wondering about hourly training and/or consultancy, you’re likely looking at $50 to $500 an hour, while most will charge you between $100 and $250 an hour.
+And you’ll find that a lot of agencies have services where they’ll train you and your personnel in social media marketing, for a nominal fee.
+If you’re wondering about hourly training and/or consultancy, you’re likely looking at £40 to £400 an hour, while most will charge you between £80 and £200 an hour.
 Bear in mind though that if you sign on for more than just an hour of service, a lot of agencies and consultants will be glad to give you a discount, almost always.

-When it comes to social media workshops (you need all the education you can get), you’re looking at about $500 to $7,500 for half a day, which is usually somewhere around 4 hours of training.
-Although you’ll find that most charge about $2,000 to $3,500, while full days will set you back anywhere between $1,000 and $15,000, usually for 6 to 8 hours and with most setting you back between $4,000 and $6,000.
-However, please bear in mind that these fees do not include travel, and that these sessions are all on-site, not online.
+When it comes to the social media training workshop, you’re looking at about £400 to £6,000 for half a day, which is usually somewhere around 4 hours of training.
+Although you’ll find that most charge about £1,600 to £2,500, while full days will set you back anywhere between £800 and £12,000, usually for 6 to 8 hours and the most it will set you back between is £3,200 and £4,800.
+However, please bear in mind that these fees do not include travel and that these sessions are all on-site, not online.

 Although these rates can sound humungous to the uninformed, they generally represent a tremendous amount of training.
-So try not to feel outraged when you have to pay something like $4000 above for a day long workshop; Whoever it is that’s responsible for it probably spent upwards of 30 hours creating the whole thing and making sure it’s up to par.
+So try not to feel outraged when you have to pay something like £3,200 above for a day-long workshop; Whoever it is that’s responsible for it probably spent upwards of 30 hours creating the whole thing and making sure it’s up to par.
 You need to factor in preparations as well as the actual time it took to deliver the workshop.

 Social media marketing isn’t just a fad.
 It is a tried and true strategy that should never be scoffed at by any business, big or small.
 And the more your understanding of its inner workings (along with online marketing as a whole) grows, the bigger the rewards you stand to reap.
 With all of this information in mind, your pick of whichever social media agency should be well-informed and accurate.
 Always be careful of any red flags that they may slip up and reveal.
 Always pay attention to what they say and what they actually present.
 And always make sure that your time and money aren’t wasted on services you don’t need, or worse, an agency with limited experience.